Intensive Driving Courses & Driving Lessons: Compare Prices, Find Instructors and More

 Most learners will need little practice to steer and brake with great accuracy if the instruction is sufficiently detailed.
 There would be instruction prior to this about when to steer and then be further detailed instruction about how to straighten up.

 So you’re now aware general shortcomings with typical everyday driving lessons and some of the problems with MSM as a teaching method.
+You are also becoming much better informed about what to look for when choosing driving lessons.

 Why do instructors use different styles of teaching